canada-ca/canada-ca.github.io/_posts/2019-03-25-design-update.md

 * monitoring and evaluating performance, making further improvements where needed
 * working with several institutions to pilot application of the Canada.ca design to sites that are not on the <abbr title="Managed Web Service"> MWS</abbr>
-* updating specific patterns and templates in the <a href="https://www.canada.ca/en/government/about/design-system.html">Canada.ca design system</a>, based on what was learned from redesigning the home page
+* updating specific patterns and templates in the <a href="https://www.canada.ca/en/government/about/design-system.html">Canada.ca design system</a>, based on what what we learned from redesigning the home page

 In the coming months, we plan to: